-People living with disabilities not only face barriers in daily life, they also face adversity on the labor market.
+People living with disabilities not only face barriers in daily life, they also face adversity in the labour market.
 Why do they not experience the same access to work opportunities as their counterparts without disabilities do?
 The most likely culprit is misinformation: employers still believe in unfounded myths about how people living with disabilities are likely to perform in the workplace.

 “Our research suggests that these barriers are often the result of lack of information by managers,” explains Professor Bonaccio.
 “Many employers harbor ill-founded views about the work-related abilities of people living with disabilities.
 Managers consistently report that they find it difficult to attract and hire qualified employees living with disabilities, but data shows the considerable potential of this segment of the workforce is underused."